Ben-G/Talks/Safer_Swift_Values_AltConf_05_15/Slides/swiftvalues.md

 - 3 Main Parts
 - What: make sure we are on the same page
 - Why now?
 - How is the main point of the presentation!
-Listend great talk by Andy Matushak that inspired this talk
+Listened great talk by Andy Matushak that inspired this talk
 - Ideas of Value Orientation appealed to me, wanted to find practical application for my iOS code

 ---